 From the start, investigators had faced a fundamental problem: They didn't have the murder weapon.
 They knew a .380-caliber handgun had been used to kill the four employees at Tardy Furniture in 1996, but the gun had never been found.
 How could they link a suspect with a gun they didn't have?

-Ultimately, they uncovered two bullets they believed had been fired by the gun belonging to Doyle Simpson, who was Curtis Flowers' uncle.
+Ultimately, they uncovered two bullets they believed had been fired by the gun belonging to Doyle Simpson, who was Curtis Flowers' step-uncle.
 It's the gun prosecutors say Flowers stole the morning of the murders.
 Investigators dug those bullets out of a wooden post on the property of Simpson's mother and compared them to a bullet that they recovered from a mattress at the crime scene.
 The Mississippi Crime Lab in Jackson had matched the bullets.
 But prosecutors wanted another expert opinion.
 That's where Balash came in.